AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	b.
 Create a VPN Gateway in the Gateway page.
 Check "VPN Enabled" and "SAML Enabled"

 	c.
-Add a VPN user in the OpenVPN->VPN users page.
-To the SAML VPN gateway with the respective endpoint.
-Certificate is emailed or can be downloaded here
+Add a VPN user in the OpenVPN->VPN users page to the SAML VPN gateway with the respective endpoint.
+The certificate is emailed or can be downloaded here

 #.
 Test VPN connectivity by installing the Aviatrix VPN client.
 Load the VPN certificate and click connect.
-The browser should open up and login at Centrify.
+The browser should open up, login at Centrify.
 The client then automatically connects to the VPN Gateway.
 Test connectivity by doing a ping to the private IP of the gateway.

 .. |image0| image:: centrify_media/image1.jpg